Bedbugs - Topic Overview

 Bedbugs are flat, wingless insects about

 from almost white to brown.
 They turn rusty red after feeding.
-Kissing bugs are dark brown or black with red or orange spots along the edge of their bodies.
 Like

-mosquitoes, bedbugs and kissing bugs feed on blood from animals or people.
+mosquitoes, bedbugs feed on blood from animals or people.

-Bedbugs get their name because they like to hide in bedding and mattresses.
+Bedbugs have that name because they like to hide in bedding and mattresses.

 can go for weeks without feeding.
 See a